FabioGadegbeku/FabioGadegbeku.github.io/_posts/2024-08-07-yeatinator.md

 # Yeatinator: A Comparative Analysis of LSTM and GPT-2 for Rap Lyric Generation

 ![image](/yeat.jpg)
 The **Yeatinator** project explores the effectiveness of different NLP architectures—specifically an LSTM-based model and a fine-tuned GPT-2 model—in generating lyrics inspired by the rapper *Yeat*.
-This project highlights the creative potential of AI for text generation tasks and provides insights into the differences between older, more traditional sequence models (LSTM) and cutting-edge transformer models like GPT-2.
-Also try to see the difficulties encountered when training a model from scratch.
+This project highlights the creative potential of AI for text generation tasks and provides insights into the differences between older, more traditional sequence models (LSTM) and newer transformer models like GPT-2.

 ## Project Overview